Help Your Distracted Baby Stay Focused at Feedings

 - Let her hold onto something, such as a lovey or blankie, your finger, a baby-safe necklace (e.g., a silicone teething necklace or one that can’t be ripped off or choked on), or anything safe and less painful for you than a handful of your hair!

-- Try rocking her while feeding.
+- Try rocking while feeding.
 Sometimes the rocking motion can help babies focus.

-Although babies can’t tell you in words that they’re done eating, they do know how to send you a message just with their body language.
+Although your baby can’t tell you in words when they’re finished eating, they do know how to tell you with their body language.
 Look for these cues that your baby is full and not just distracted:

-- She turns her head away, but she isn’t particularly interested in looking at anything else in the room.
+- Your baby turns their head away, but they aren't particularly interested in looking at anything else in the room.

-- You offer the breast or bottle again, and she won’t even put the breast or bottle nipple in her mouth.
+- You offer the breast or bottle again, and your baby won’t even put the breast or bottle nipple in their mouth.

-- She has the breast or bottle in her mouth, but she isn’t sucking.
-She is just holding it there.
+- Your baby has the breast or bottle in their mouth, but they aren't sucking.
+They are just holding it there.

 Distracted babies can sometimes pull off of the breast without unlatching first, and that can be really painful for Mom.
-The best thing you can do is keep a close eye on her.
-If you notice she’s about to pull away, use your finger to break the suction.
-Using the football, or clutch, position is also a good way for you to have better control over her head movements.
+The best thing you can do is keep a close eye on your baby and pay attention to whether or not they are actively eating.
+If you notice your baby is about to pull away, or is no longer eating, use your finger to break the suction.
+Using the football, or clutch, position is also a good way for you to have better control over their head movements.